 - Certificate in Adult Learning specializing in Career and Academic Advising : Career and Academic Advising Specialization Courses

 - Certificate in Adult Learning specializing in e-Learning : Optional Courses

 - Certificate in Adult Learning specializing in Workplace Learning : Optional Courses

-- Career and Academic Advising Certificate : Core Courses
+- Certificate in Career Development and Academic Advising : Core Courses